munificent/game-programming-patterns/book/data-locality.markdown

 ^code deactivate-particle

 Lots of programmers (myself included) have developed allergies to moving things around in memory.
-It just *feels* heavyweight in some sense.
+Schlepping a bunch of bytes around *feels* heavyweight in some sense.
 Pointers feel lightweight in comparison.
 But when you add in the cost of *traversing* that pointer, it turns out that your (well, at least my) intuition isn't right on modern hardware any more.
 In <span name="profile">many cases</span>, it's cheaper to actually move things around in memory so that you can keep the cache full.

 <aside name="profile">